System Overview

 An Android app to receive the data, log it to file, display it to the driver and upload it.

-A web portal to display the data in real time to the rest of the team.
+A website to display the data in real time to the rest of the team.

 The decision to split the system up like this was primarily cost based.
 Once you start adding an SD card slot and SD card, GPS receiver, screen etc. to the hardware on the car, costs rise rapidly - but we all carry devices with memory, a screen, GPS and so much more in our pocket every day.
 By offloading as much of the functionality to the smartphone as possible we have been able to create far simpler and lower cost hardware.